Azure/azqr/docs/scan_results/README.md

 The overview section contains the following information:

-* Subscription Id
+* **SubscriptionID**: This is the unique identifier for the Azure subscription under which the resource is deployed.
-* Resource Group name
+* **ResourceGroup**: The resource group where the resource is deployed.
-* Location
+* **Location**: The geographical region where the resource is deployed.
-* Resource Type
+* **Type**: The specific type or category of the Azure resource.
-* Resource Name
+* **Name**: The name assigned to the resource, providing a human-readable identifier for easy reference and management.
-* SKU
+* **SKU**: The SKU represents the specific variant or configuration of the Azure resource.
+It defines the characteristics and capabilities of the resource.
-* SLA: SLA for the service given the current configuration.
+* **SLA**: The Service Level Agreement (SLA) represents the agreed-upon performance and availability guarantees for the Azure service based on its current configuration.
-* AZ: True if the service is Availability Zone aware.
+* **AZ**: A Boolean value indicating whether the service is "Availability Zone aware."
+Availability Zones are physically separate datacenters within an Azure region, providing increased resiliency and fault tolerance for critical services.
-* PVT: True if the service has a private IP address.
+* **PVT**: A Boolean value indicating whether the service has a private IP address.
+Private IP addresses are used for internal communication within Azure Virtual Networks.
-* DS: True if the service has diagnotic settings enabled.
+* **DS**: A Boolean value indicating whether diagnostic settings are enabled for the service.
+Diagnostic settings allow you to collect logs, metrics, and other monitoring data for Azure resources.
-* CAF: True if the service is compliant with the [Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/) naming covention.
+* **CAF**: A Boolean value indicating whether the service is compliant with the [Cloud Adoption Framework](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations) (CAF) naming convention.
+The CAF provides best practices and guidance for organizations adopting Azure.

 ![overview](img/overview.png)